dingyanfeng/AGDLC/README.md

 ### About The AGDLC

-AGDLC ( Adaptive Genomics Data Lossless Compressor) is a experimental open-source lossless compressor.
-The compressor is learning-based and utilizing xLSTM as the backbone of the prediction network.
-To further enhance the compression ration, we design a multiple (*s*,*k*)-mer encoding module.
+**AGDLC** is an experimental learning-based genomics data lossless compressor, which utilize xLSTM-based context modeling and multiple (*s*,*k*)-mer encoding.
 The code can run on GPU platform.

 ### Requirements